Skip to main content

 Lean management methodology identifies non-value-adding activity (i.e. waste).
 Quality Assurance processes home in on specific defects.
 Six Sigma provides a framework to stamp out variability.

-Bringing the business together into a simplified ERP system means every level of the organisation can communicate, see the positive impact, and understand the bigger picture.
+Bringing the business together into a simplified ERP system means every level of the organization can communicate, see the positive impact, and understand the bigger picture.

 Systems ensuring profits